Unraveling secrets of good communication

 A clear pronunciation is necessary to reach the audience and not leaving them guessing your words.
 Bad pronunciation can reduce the interest of the audience.
-When you are in a meeting where participants are sitting in different part of globe try to speak in correct pace and pronunciation.
+When you are in a meeting where participants are sitting in different part of the globe try to speak in correct pace and pronunciation.

 Accuracy and exactness in your topic can hold the audience, try not to be verbose and let your listener get bored.
-A big lecture deviates the mind of the audience and they lose the interest.
+A big lecture deviates from the mind of the audience and they lose the interest.
 Be precise and take little time yet conveying the message completely.

 Arrange and organise your message in a proper flow.
 Convey it step by step.
 Jumping from one step to another could hamper your message and miscommunication or confusion would ruin the whole motive.

 Politeness creates a good impression and lets the audience take interest in you and more focused on what you say.
 Aggression can divert the attention of the audience.